Hurence/logisland/logisland-docs/tutorials/indexing-bro-events.rst

         kafka.topic.default.replicationFactor: 1
       processorConfigurations:

-The only processor in the processor chain of this stream is the ``PutElasticsearch`` processor.
+The only processor in the processor chain of this stream is the ``BulkAddElasticsearch`` processor.

 .. code-block:: yaml